mmerlyn/tomato-prices/README.md

 ## Approach

-- **Data Preprocessing:** Cleaned and aggregated supply and price data on a monthly basis.
+- **Data Preprocessing:** Cleaned and processed supply and price data on a monthly basis.
 - **Model Training:** Used Gradient Boosting Regression (Scikit-learn) to predict price from features like  Month, Market Area, Supply (Tonnes), Min/Max Prices (optional).
 - **Visualization:** Insightful plots help understand seasonal and regional price trends.
 - **Web Interface:** Built with Flask.
 Users input month, market, and average tonnes — the app returns a predicted price.